zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 I am not a cognitive scientist and I don't _know_ the details of _how_ language works in the brain.
 But I do know a _little_ information theory and probability theory—enough to glimpse a bit of how the laws of mathematics constain how language _has_ to work, to the extent that it works.

+In studying or explaining the math, I like to focus on simple examples with explicit probability distributions that I can do my own calculations for with pencil or Python.
+If I want to tell a story to go along with the math, I want to make the story about factory machines that I could actually program.

+The actual implementation of natural language in human brains is going to be _much_ more complicated, of course.
+Telling a story problem about computer programs controlling factory machines has the advantage not only of being a simple explanation of the [math](https://www.lesswrong.com/posts/bkSkRwo9SRYxJMiSY/beautiful-probability) that we can [trust](https://www.lesswrong.com/posts/BL9DuE2iTCkrnuYzx/trust-in-bayes) governs the more complicated real-world phenomenon.
+It's also less tempting to rationalize about the story problem about factory machines, than it is to directly think about language.

+Humans are designed to decieve each other—it's always tempting to speak in a way that propagates misinformation while retaining deniability that we weren't _lying_—it's the other guy's _fault_ for misinterpreting what I _really meant_.
+When we think designing messages for computer programs to give commands to each other about quantifiable observables, this excuse vanishes: if there's a bug in deterministic computer code such that the robot arm puts an object in the rube bin when it gets the `BLEGG` message, then that's what happens.
+There's no room to use the complexity of humans and their political games to obscure the behavior of the physical system and how it's processing information.

 -----